Call of Duty: World at War: Gameplay

-Overview

-World at War features more mature themes than previous Call of Duty installments and is open-ended, giving the player multiple ways to complete objectives, but otherwise generally plays like previous iterations of the franchise.
-Players fight alongside AI-controlled teammates.
-They help during the game's missions by providing cover fire, shooting down enemies, and clearing rooms for entry.
-When playing the Wii version of the game, the Wii Remote and Nunchuk is used to aim at enemies with motion controls.
+Call of Duty: World at War is a first-person shooter.
+It features more mature themes than previous Call of Duty installments and is open-ended, giving the player multiple ways to complete objectives, but otherwise generally plays like previous iterations of the franchise.

 The game features a variety of different weapons and technology from World War II.
-The player gains access to these over the course of the game, but may only carry up to two weapons in addition to hand grenades.
+Players gain access to these over the course of the game, but may only carry up to two weapons in addition to hand grenades.
 Weapons and ammo from fallen foes or friendlies can be picked up to replace weapons in a player's arsenal.
 Players can also find weapons with additional attachments, including guns equipped with rifle grenades, telescopic sights, and bayonets.
+When playing the Wii version of the game, the Wii Remote and Nunchuk is used to aim at enemies with motion controls.

 A character can be positioned in one of three stances – standing, crouching, or prone – with each affecting the character's rate of movement, accuracy, and stealth.
 Using cover helps the player avoid enemy fire or recover health after taking significant damage, as there are no armor or health powerups.
-When the character has taken damage, the edges of the screen glow red and the character's heartbeat increases.
-If the player character stays out of fire, he starts to regenerate health after a short time.
-When the character is within the blast radius of a live grenade, a marker indicates the direction of the grenade, helping the player in deciding whether to flee or throw it back at the enemy.
+When a player has taken damage, the edges of the screen glow red and their heartbeat increases.
+If the player stays out of fire, they begin to regenerate health after a short time.

-The single-player campaign includes easter eggs in the form of thirteen hidden "death cards", represented by playing cards attached to makeshift war graves.
+The single-player campaign includes Easter eggs in the form of thirteen hidden "death cards", represented by playing cards attached to makeshift war graves.
 There is one in each level (barring those that take place solely in vehicles); collecting them unlocks cheats for Co-op mode, such as reduced enemy endurance and "paintball mode".